jackclarke96/AoC-2023/12/files/plan.md

 Or:

-Any length of hashes should actually be treated as #s followed by a . since the split is required.
+Any length of hashes should actually be treated as #s followed by a . since the split is required (unless in final position)

 So step 1 is to find any string of hashes of any of the defined lengths best way to deal with this?